SJTU-DMTai/awesome-ml-data-quality-papers/README.md

 This is a list of papers about training data quality management for ML models.

+## Introduction

 Data scientists spend ∼80% time on data preparation for an ML pipeline since the data quality issues are unknown beforehand thereby leading to iterative debugging.
 A good Data Quality Management System for ML (**DQMS for ML**) helps data scientists break free from the arduous process of data selection and debugging, particularly in the current era of big data and large models.
 Automating the management of training data quality effectively is crucial for improving the efficiency and quality of ML pipelines.

-Fortunately, with the emergence and development of "**Data-Centric AI**", there has been increasing research focus on optimizing the quality of training data rather than solely concentrating on model structures and training strategies.
+With the emergence and development of "**Data-Centric AI**", there has been increasing research focus on optimizing the quality of training data rather than solely concentrating on model structures and training strategies.
 This is the motivation behind maintaining this repository.

 Before we proceed, let's define **data quality for ML**.
 In contrast to traditional data cleaning, training data quality for ML refers to the impact of individual or groups of data samples on the behavior of ML models for a given task.
 It's important to note that the behavior of the model we are concerned with goes beyond performance metrics like accuracy, recall, AUC, MSE, etc. We also consider more generalizable metrics such as model fairness, robustness, and so on.